timo-eberl/spotify-history-analysis/README.md

 - Listening time distribution by hour of day and month of year
 - Favorite song per month
 - Number of unique artists and songs per month
+- Top number of plays of a single song on one day / one week

 ## Requirements